-Located in the heart of the Nidderdale Area of Outstanding Natural Beauty, the Lime Tree Observatory benefits from a remote but accessible location under the darkest of skies.
+Located in the heart of the Nidderdale Area of Outstanding Natural Beauty, the Lime Tree Observatory and Planetarium benefits from a remote but accessible location under the darkest of skies.

 A visit to this facility is one that everyone would enjoy, no matter their age or experience.

 Weather forecast for Masham (2.5 miles away) updated 29/11/23 at 20:00.

 The above demonstrates the estimated effect of light pollution - graphics created using Stellarium.